-Long-stay car parking is typically generated by staff, therefore staff parking for the pharmacy, café and shop uses accommodated for on-site.
+Long-stay car parking is typically generated by staff, therefore staff parking for the pharmacy and café accommodated for on-site.

 The Availability of Public Transport

 As discussed in Section 2.4, the site has very good access to a range of public transport services with bus services operating in convenient proximity to the subject site.